dannisliang/vongott-unity/vongott/Docs/Story/Outline.md

 - Main Quest 2.1: Take the boat at the cargo bay docks to Bronx

 ### Scene 2: Bronx City Hub
-The player gets introduced in the first cityhub of the game and has the chance to explore the world, accepting side quests before proceeding to complete the main quest
+The player gets introduced in the first cityhub of the game and has the choice to explore, accepting side quests before proceeding to complete the main quest

 -Main quest: search for clue regarding the informant's disappearance in his apartment.